 Dates and Show Times

-In 2023, the Christmas-themed film shows from November 16th until January 2nd of 2024.
-Hours and additional details are to be confirmed.
+Last year, the Christmas-themed film showed from November 16th until January 7th of 2024.
+Screening times were between noon and 8:00 pm.

 See the FlyOver Canada website for showtimes and tickets.